UserRmM/ntrip-checker-pro/INSTALL.md

 Add at the end:
 ```
-@reboot sleep 10 && DISPLAY=:0 python3 /full/path/to/ntrip_checker_pro_v5_2.py &
+@reboot sleep 10 && DISPLAY=:0 python3 /home/YOUR_USERNAME/ntrip-checker-pro/ntrip_checker_pro_v5_2.py &
 ```

-This will auto-launch the app 10 seconds after boot (adjust delay if needed).
+Replace `YOUR_USERNAME` with your username.
+This auto-launches the app 10 seconds after boot.

 ---